 Over 600,000 people live with age-related macular degeneration (AMD) in the UK, and most of them are over 65.
 The eye, like other parts of the body, begins to suffer wear and tear in our later years.
 Advanced AMD generally leads to a blind spot in central vision, but it’s not a hopeless situation.
 Catching it early can help to slow its progression and you can lower your risk of developing severe AMD through simply making a few lifestyle changes and precautions right now.

-Test yourself for the early signs
+The Amsler Grid: testing yourself for the early signs

 Ophthalmologists often use the Amsler Grid to test for the early signs of AMD.
 You can also use the grid provided below or apply the same idea while you complete crossword puzzles in a newspaper.
 Here’s how to do it: